IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {{!RFC8453}}.

-1. An alternative implementation may choose to integrate the MDSC and P-PNC functions into a single entity.
+1. An alternative implementation may choose to integrate the MDSC and P-PNC functions in a single entity.

 In current service provider network deployments, the MDSC's Northbound Interface (NBI) typically connects to an OSS/Orchestration layer rather